jesslyng33/sharefare/README.md

 # sharefare

-for college students to find other students to share rides with! yay!
+for college students to find other students to share rides with!